 Each module includes a two-hour first workshop that introduces the topic and five tutorials.
-Four tutorials are one hour in length.
-The final tutorial is two hours in length.
-This is often the tutorial where you may be presenting a project you have completed.
+Four tutorials are one hour in length under the standard delivery mode; two-hours in length when delivered as an intensive.
+The final tutorial is always two hours in length and is often the tutorial where you may be presenting a project you have completed.

 Places in tutorials are limited to ensure mentors can engage with all learners in each tutorial.
 Depending on the size of the group, a number of different tutorial options may be offered at a range of different times to ensure appropriate tutorial sizes.
-Learners are responsible to sign up for tutorials if required.
 One tutorial slot will always be offered at the advertised module time; where additional tutorials offered to accommodate larger groups, these will be offered at different times and/or days to the advertised module time.